 Teaching of Education at St John's

-The Director of Studies for Education at St John’s is Dr Morag Morrison-Helme.
+The Director of Studies and Fellow for Education at St John’s is Dr Morag Morrison-Helme.
 She will oversee your progress through the Education Tripos and arrange your supervisions.
 Dr Morrison-Helme supervises and lectures on undergraduate, graduate and postgraduate courses in Drama, Creativity and Arts Education and co-ordinates the MPhil in Arts, Culture and Education.
 Her research involves Applied Theatre and Arts Education pedagogy in schools, Nursing and Health Care education.

 Your teaching and supervisions will be undertaken by a wide-range of world learning researchers of international standing in the field of Education, Sociology, Psychology, History and Philosophy.
 The Education tripos will suit any student who is interested in a flexible course that enables the study of more than one discipline.
 The Tripos offers the opportunity to continue onto the Post-Graduate Certificate in Education, ranked as the best teacher training course in the country (The Good Teacher Training Guide 2017).

 St John’s is an excellent choice if you wish to study Education.
 The College has a brilliant library and good student computing facilities.
 Apart from Scholarships and Prizes awarded for academic distinction, special book grants and funds for travel and courses and conferences are also available.
 These combine to make St John’s an excellent setting for undergraduate studies in Education.
 The College also has a number of post-graduate students pursuing PhDs in Education, and usually has several PGCE students a year who are training to be teachers.

 UCAS Code: X300